 Tips about the Case

-Anyone having information about this unidentified person, even if you think it is insignificant, is asked to contact the St. Croix County Sheriff's Office Investigation Unit at 715-381-4390 or use our confidential tip line.
+Anyone having information about this unidentified person, even if you think it is insignificant, is asked to contact the St. Croix County Sheriff's Office Investigation Unit at 715-381-4390 or email the TIP Line.